sailpoint-oss/golang-sdk/api_v3/docs/Methods/RolesAPI.md

 	"fmt"
 	"os"
   v3 "github.com/sailpoint-oss/golang-sdk/v2/api_v3"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    forSubadmin := 5168015d32f890ca15812c9180835d2e # string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity.
+    forSubadmin := `5168015d32f890ca15812c9180835d2e` // string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity.
 The value of the parameter is either an Identity ID, or the special value **me**, which is shorthand for the calling Identity's ID.
 A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional) # string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity.
 The value of the parameter is either an Identity ID, or the special value **me**, which is shorthand for the calling Identity's ID.
-A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional) limit := 50 # int32 | Note that for this API the maximum value for limit is 50.
+A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional) limit := 50 // int32 | Note that for this API the maximum value for limit is 50.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) # int32 | Note that for this API the maximum value for limit is 50.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 50) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := requestable eq false # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq* (optional) sorters := name,-modified # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := 0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d # string | If present and not empty, additionally filters Roles to those which are assigned to the Segment(s) with the specified IDs.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := `requestable eq false` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, lt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq* (optional) sorters := `name,-modified` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := `0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d` // string | If present and not empty, additionally filters Roles to those which are assigned to the Segment(s) with the specified IDs.
 If segmentation is currently unavailable, specifying this parameter results in an error. (optional) # string | If present and not empty, additionally filters Roles to those which are assigned to the Segment(s) with the specified IDs.
-If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false # bool | Whether or not the response list should contain unsegmented Roles.
+If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false // bool | Whether or not the response list should contain unsegmented Roles.
 If *for-segment-ids* is absent or empty, specifying *include-unsegmented* as false results in an error. (optional) (default to true) # bool | Whether or not the response list should contain unsegmented Roles.
 If *for-segment-ids* is absent or empty, specifying *include-unsegmented* as false results in an error. (optional) (default to true)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V3.RolesAPI.ListRoles(context.Background()).Execute()
-	resp, r, err := apiClient.V3.RolesAPI.ListRoles(context.Background()).ForSubadmin(forSubadmin).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSegmentIds(forSegmentIds).IncludeUnsegmented(includeUnsegmented).Execute()
+	//resp, r, err := apiClient.V3.RolesAPI.ListRoles(context.Background()).ForSubadmin(forSubadmin).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSegmentIds(forSegmentIds).IncludeUnsegmented(includeUnsegmented).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `RolesAPI.ListRoles``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)